laminlabs/bionty-base/docs/index.md

 - Map and curate metadata.
 - Manage public & custom ontologies and their versions.

-To query, collaborate on, and persistently store knowledge, consider Bionty's SQL interface with [LaminDB](LaminDB) - open-source data lake for biology.
+To query, collaborate on, and persistently store knowledge & data, consider Bionty's SQL interface with [LaminDB](https://lamin.ai/docs/) - open-source data lake for biology.

 ## Out-of-the-box ontologies